yinm0591/cf-openai-with-sub-account-proxy/README.md

 7. Follow the instructions provided by the OpenAI software to fill in the custom domain name.

 ### Features:
+1. Create multiple personal API keys to protect your OpenAI key from being leaked.

+2. Your personal API keys can be tied to an Organization ID.

-Compatible with <a href="https://github.com/Yidadaa/ChatGPT-Next-Web">ChatGPT Next Web</a>, <a href="https://github.com/mckaywrigley/chatbot-ui">chatbot-ui</a>, <a href="https://github.com/Chanzhaoyu/chatgpt-web">chatgpt-web</a>, OpenCat, and other projects.
+3. Compatible with <a href="https://github.com/Yidadaa/ChatGPT-Next-Web">ChatGPT Next Web</a>, <a href="https://github.com/mckaywrigley/chatbot-ui">chatbot-ui</a>, <a href="https://github.com/Chanzhaoyu/chatgpt-web">chatgpt-web</a>, OpenCat, and other projects.

-Supports OpenAI's streaming output for a better user experience.
+4. Supports OpenAI's streaming output for a better user experience.